Vancios86/store-parts-solution/README.md

 ## Usage

-Use it as you like and try to break it...if you can. :D
+Use it as you please and try to break it if you can...obviously not by changing my code :D

 <p align="right">(<a href="#top">back to top</a>)</p>